Rust vs Julia in scientific computing

 If a function takes that abstract type as an argument, what methods does that function expect from my concrete type to have implemented?

-Since Julia doesn't have interfaces yet, you have three options to find out required methods:
+Since Julia doesn't have interfaces yet, you have three options to find out the required methods:

-To be fair, interfaces are planned for the version 2.0 of Julia.
-But the fact that this was not a priority for 1.0 strengthens my opinion that Julia is mainly designed for interactive use cases, not for large projects.
+To be fair, interfaces are planned for the "potential" version 2.0 of Julia.
+But the fact that this wasn't a priority for 1.0 strengthens my opinion that Julia is mainly designed for interactive use cases, not for large projects.

 Note

-Although there is a the 2.0 milestone for Julia on Github, Julia does not plan a 2.0 release anytime soon.
+Although there is a the "potential" 2.0 milestone for Julia on Github, Julia doesn't plan a 2.0 release anytime soon.

 Still, I didn't find a statement that indicates that a 2.0 release will not happen.
 I am not sure how Julia's ecosystem will survive a transition to 2.0, independent of when this happens.